-- The team with the lowest total grams of emissions (CO+NO+THC) will receive 50 points. - The team with the highest total grams of emissions (CO+NO+THC) will receive 2.5 points. - A linear interpolation will determine the scores between 2.5 and 50 for the remaining teams. - Fuel Economy (miles/gallon) scores between zero (0) and fifty (50) will be awarded according to a linear scale. - The minimum performance level for this event will be to pull the sleigh at the required speed of the event.
+- The team with the lowest grams/mile of emissions (CO+NO+THC) will receive 50 points. - The team with the highest grams/miles of emissions (CO+NO+THC) will receive 2.5 points. - A linear interpolation will determine the scores between 2.5 and 50 for the remaining teams. - Emissions Limit: teams exceeding a combined CO+NO+THC of 100g/mile will receive at most 2.5 points for the emissions portion of this event.

+- Fuel Economy (miles/gallon) scores between zero (0) and fifty (50) will be awarded according to a linear scale. - The minimum performance level for this event will be to pull the sleigh at the required speed of the event.
 For this the team will receive 2.5 points.